North Esk River

 The North Esk River is a major perennial river located in the northern region of Tasmania, Australia.

 Location and features

 It is one of the tributaries of the Tamar River together with the South Esk River.
 It starts in the Northallerton Valley below Ben Nevis in the states North East, joining with the St Patricks River before flowing through Launceston.
 Launceston's Old Seaport tourist feature is located on the North Esk River.
 The river becomes tidal downstream of Hoblers Bridge to where it meets the Tamar.
 It is sometimes subject to flooding, especially in East Launceston suburbs.

-The largest tributary of the North Esk is the St Patricks River, with others including the Ford River which flows from the skifields of Ben Lomond and down stream of the Corra Linn Gorge, the Roses Rivulet and Distillery Creek.
+The largest tributary of the North Esk is the St Patricks River, with others including the Ford River which flows down from the ski-fields of mount Ben Lomond, and down stream of the Corra Linn Gorge, the Roses Rivulet and Distillery Creek.

 History

 Indigenous history

 The North Esk River forms part of the traditional lands of the Tasmanian Aborigines.
 The upper reaches of the river, and its watershed, is country belonging to the Ben Lomond Nation and the lower reaches, near Launceston is the country of the Leterremairrener clan of the North Midlands Nation.
 The Tasmanian Aboriginal names for the North Esk River are lakekeller (with the suffix kila meaning deep) and mangana, which simply means river.
 An unnamed Colonial explorer in 1831 described the land up the North Esk River as open country but surrounded by densely wooded hills.
 The open country had been used by colonials early in Launceston's history as a source of kangaroo meat for the nascent colony and was known as 'Bullock's Hunting Ground'.
 It is likely that this country had been kept open by Aboriginal firestick farming techniques prior to settlement and was the traditional hunting ground of either the Letterremairrener or a clan of the Ben Lomond Nation.

 Paterson's Plains, in what is now St Leonards to Relbia, was described as a meeting place of Indigenous people but whether this was because traditional country in Launceston was occupied is not known.